 The Christian Holy Places around Jerusalem and Galilee have never been the flash points for trouble in Israel/Palestine.
 Since 1971, whenever there has been unrest, it has been on the border with Gaza or Lebanon, or perhaps in a nightclub in Tel-Aviv, or at one of the settlements of Jews built on traditional Palestinian territory on the West bank of the Jordan.
 All these places are avoided in our tours.

 Security in Israel is just about the best in the world!
 The reality is that the rate of crime there, violent or petty thievery, is less than most American or European cities.
 I’ve been to Barcelona – unfortunately my wife’s purse was nabbed while we were praying in the cathedral (by a person in the pew in back of us).
 She lost her cell phone, passports, everything.
 I’ve led a few land tours in Italy, and, sure enough, a gypsy tried to nab the handbag of one of my passengers.
 I rode “the tube” once in London, and my traveling companion had some very scary guys try to relieve him of his wallet.
-I’ve led 25 trips to the holy land and we’ve had not one such incident!
+I’ve more than 30 trips to the Holy Land and we’ve had not one such incident!
 I’ve felt safer there than I feel in downtown New York or Chicago!!!!!

 On the ground in the Holy Land, we are taken care of by a Palestinian Christian tour company – they know the country like the back of their hands and get along with Palestinian Muslims as well as Jewish Israelis.
 They do an amazing job of keeping us safe and relaxed, making all things ultra-convenient.
 They will not take chances with our safety.
 I assure you, if a situation should ever arise shortly before our trip that presented true danger to Christian pilgrims, the trip would be canceled and money refunded to passengers.